denten-books/plain-text/0-intro.md

 therefore crucial to the understanding of new computational environments, which have enveloped intellectual life through metaphoric substitution.
-To read the machine is to learn how it is made, but also to unpack the rich metaphors that stand-in for learning: the boot in rebooting and the wares in software, the bug and the joy-stick, the interpreter and the shell.
+To read the machine is to learn how it is made, but also to unpack the rich metaphors that substitute familiarity: the boot in rebooting and the wares in software, the bug and the joy-stick, the interpreter and the shell.

 [^ln-rhein]: I am in influenced here by the discussion of epistemic things in